 We prepare for that market, just as they did in ancient times:

-We depend on sales brokers seeking the green fields, like pawn brokers who "story-tell" to differentiate their products.
+We depend on sales brokers seeking the green fields, like tent-covered pawn brokers who "story-tell" to differentiate their product.

 We seek the guidance from the agents of commerce and the legal minds who understand the institutions that underwrite us.